videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/readme.md

 To deploy to a specific Azure resource group, use the following command:

-az group deployment create -g <Azure-resource-group-name> --template-uri <https://GitHubTemplateURL>
+az group deployment create -g <Azure-resource-group-name> --template-uri <GitHubTemplateURL>

 ## NOTE